 There is a significant overlap between the content learned for the KS4 Cambridge Nationals Certificate in Health and Social Care and the KS5 Cambridge Technicals Extended Certificate in Health and Social Care.
-As a result, it is recommended that if you took the course, you should review your notes and revision maps for the examined R021 Essential Values of Care for use with Individuals in Care Settings unit, particularly in regards to rights, values, legislation, security measures and safety procedures.
+As a result, it is recommended that if you took the course, you should review your notes and revision maps for the examined R032 Principles of Care in Health and Social Care Settings unit, particularly in regards to rights, values, security measures and safety procedures.

-If you have not got hold of these resources at home, please click on the following links: Knowledge Organiser 1, Knowledge Organiser 2, Knowledge Organiser 3, Knowledge Organiser 4 and PowerPoint on legislation.
-Use these links to make Cornell notes and consolidate your knowledge.
+If you have not got hold of these resources at home, please click on the following link Knowledge organisers Use this link to make Cornell notes and consolidate your learning.